abdullahmorrison/twitch-chatbot/README.md

 # Usage

 You need to have a Twitch account in order to type in a Twitch chat.
-Some channels require that you follow the channel or have a verified account to type in their chat.
+Some channels require that you follow the channel and/or have a verified account to type in their chat.
 Login to Twitch and type [a command](https://github.com/abdullahmorrison/twitch-chatbot#chatbot-commands) in one of the [channels the bot is connected to](https://github.com/abdullahmorrison/twitch-chatbot#twitch-channels-connected-to-the-chatbot).

 ### Twitch Channels Connected to the Chatbot
 If you type a [chatbot command](https://github.com/abdullahmorrison/twitch-chatbot#chatbot-commands) in these channels' chatrooms, the bot will get triggered